imklesley/BlogInDjango/README.md

 # SnakeBlog

 SnakeBlog is an application created with Django and Django Rest Framework that allows users to Create, Update, Read and Delete their blog posts.
 It also allows users to Login and Register to the application.
-This application can be used as an API for other applications using techs such as Flutter, VueJS, etc.
+This application can be used as an API for other applications using techs such as Flutter, VueJS, etc. An example of a front-end that uses this api can be found [here](https://github.com/imklesley/snakeblog-flutter).

 ## Features